OCA/oca-ci/README.md

 These images provide the following guarantees:

 - Odoo runtime dependencies are installed (`wkhtmltopdf`, `lessc`, etc).
-- A shallow git clone of Odoo is in `/opt/odoo`.
+- Odoo source code is in `/opt/odoo`.
-- Odoo is installed in a virtualenv isolated from system python packages.
+- Odoo is installed in editable mode in a virtualenv isolated from system python packages.
 - The Odoo configuration file exists at `$ODOO_RC`.
 - The `python`, `pip` and `odoo` (`openerp-server` for Odoo < 10) commands found first in `PATH` are from that virtualenv.